 On December 1, 1989, a new chapter of Griswold family dysfunction was unleashed upon the world when National Lampoon's Christmas Vacation made its debut in movie theaters and an instant holiday classic was born.
-Here are 27 things you might not know about everyone’s favorite Christmas comedy.
+Here are some things you might not know about everyone’s favorite Christmas comedy.

-If Clark’s childhood home featured in those old movies looks familiar, that’s because it’s the same house featured on Bewitched as well as The New Gidget.
+If Clark’s childhood home featured in those old movies looks familiar, that’s because it’s the same house featured on Bewitched, as well as The New Gidget.
 Except it’s not a house at all; it’s part of the Warner Bros. back lot, located on what is known as Blondie Street.
 The rest of the Griswolds’ neighborhood is on a studio back lot as well.
 And if the home of their snooty neighbors, Todd and Margo, looks familiar, that’s because it’s where Roger Murtaugh (Danny Glover) and his family lived in Lethal Weapon.

-Though many of Hughes’ films have spawned sequels, the man himself was not a fan of retreads.
-“The only sequels I was involved in were under duress,” Hughes once stated in an interview.
-Though he’s credited as a writer on European Vacation, he said that was only because he had created the characters.
-“But the studio came to me and begged for another [Vacation movie], and I only agreed because I had a good story to base it on.
-But those movies have become little more than Chevy Chase vehicles at this stage.
+Though many of Hughes’s films have spawned sequels, the man himself was not a fan of retreads.
+He was credited as a writer on European Vacation, and claimed that was only because he had created the characters.
+He did ultimately pen the script for Christmas Vacation, but only because “... the studio came to me and begged for another [Vacation movie], and I only agreed because I had a good story to base it on,” Hughes said in an interview.
+“But those movies have become little more than Chevy Chase vehicles at this stage.
 I didn’t even know about Vegas Vacation until I read about it in the trades!
 Ever since it came out, people have been coming up to me with disappointed looks on their faces, asking ‘What were you thinking?’
 ‘I had nothing to do with it!
 I swear!’”

 Though the holiday season is usually packed with Christmas-themed movies, Christmas Vacation was one of only two that were released in 1989.
 The other was John Hancock’s Prancer.
 Johnny Galecki, a.k.a.
 Rusty Griswold, starred in both.